Looking at the MedSailors Greece Athens Voyager sailing trip through the Saronic Islands? Here’s a detailed and honest review of my week on the water.

 - A Guest Experience Leader on the route who organises all the fun stuff

-Drinks and snacks are BYO, that means no nasty bills to pay at the end of the week like most sailing tours!
+Drinks, lunch and snacks are BYO, that means no nasty bills to pay at the end of the week like most sailing tours!
+You can use the boat kitchen to cook your meals during the day, and you’ll be at port each night with lots of options for dinner.

 Who is MedSailors for?